 In essence, don't wait until the water is up to your chin to learn how to swim.
 Seeing these signs early on may allow you to avoid bankruptcy, but ignoring them may make it an inevitability.

-If you live in South Jersey and are considering filing bankruptcy, please feel free to call my office at 856-432-4113 or contact me through this site for a free consultation in my Woodbury office to discuss your case.
+If you live in Burlington, Camden, Gloucester, Salem or Cumberland County, are considering filing bankruptcy, and are ready to take action, then call my office at 856-432-4113 or contact me through this site for a free consultation in my Woodbury office to discuss your case.

 If you are still trying to make the decision about whether to file bankruptcy, then download my free book,Am I In Too Deep?
 A Guide to Knowing When You Need to File Bankruptcy in New Jersey.